Nuxt 3 integration

 })

-Configure up locale resources to localize a Nuxt 3 application is described in the next section.
+Configuration of locale resources to localize a Nuxt 3 application is described in the next section

 Run the Nuxt 3 application